Atlantic Region: Summer 2021

 Waterfowl through Skimmers

 Unexpected, and a great surprise, was the arrival of six Black-bellied Whistling-Ducks in the Atholville Lagoons, Restigouche Co, NB 11 Jun (ph.
 Steve Ouellette et al.).
-Pending acceptance by the New Brunswick Committee, these individuals will provide the first six records for that province and the Atlantic Region.
+Pending acceptance by the New Brunswick Committee, these individuals will provide the first six records for the province.
 Casual to insular Newfoundland, a vocal Pink-footed Goose was in the Goulds area, Avalon Peninsula 6 Jun—30 Jul (ph.
 Blair Dudeck, m. ob.).
 The Tundra Swan at Upper Ferry, St. George’s–Stephenville NL 4–11 Jun (Tina Randall, m. ob.) was a casual visitor.
 Seventeen Wood Duck were another greater example of a casual visitor to Newfoundland and Labrador.
 A male Gadwall in Virginia Lake, St. John’s NL 23–30 Jun (Edmund Hayden et al.) was a not so flashy casual visitor.
 A Eurasian Wigeon, casual to Prince Edward Island, was in McKenna’s Marsh, Kings Co 30 Jun (ph.
 Mark MacDonald), while three were in New Brunswick where they are recorded a bit more often as rare migrants.
 Casual to Nova Scotia, two Harlequin Ducks were along the Cape Split Trail End, Kings Co 12 Jun (ph.
 Victor Braun), and two others were near the Port Bickerton Light House, Guysborough Co 10 Jul (ph.
 Angela MacDonald).
 Successful breeding of a pair of Hooded Mergansers in the Victoria West area, Prince Co PE 22 Jun (ph.
 Dennis Gallant), and of a pair near Montague, Kings Co PE in late Jun (Peter Vanden Broek, Geoff Wood) provided the province with its second and third breeding records.
 A Hooded Merganser, casual to St. Pierre et Miquelon, was in LaVerse, St. Pierre Island 16 and 29 Jul (ph.
 Joël Detcheverry, ph.
 Laurent Jackman).
 The Ruddy Duck found in the New Minas Sewage Lagoons, Kings Co NS 5 Jun—18 Jul (Al Mutch, Harold Forsyth et al.), and the Ruddy Duck along the French River Trail, Annapolis Co NS 30 Jun (ph.
 Julia Reid et al.) were casual visitors.
 Pied-billed Grebes, rare to Newfoundland and Labrador, presented with: one at Shoal Pond, St. George’s–Stephenville 6–12 Jun (Vernon Buckle), then three on 5 Jul (Vernon Buckle), two were at Loch Lomond, St. George’s–Stephenville 8 Jun, with only one remaining through 22 June (ph.
 Delphine Ward, m. ob.).

 The Eurasian Collared-Dove at Melvern Square, Annapolis Co NS was observed 10 and 23 Jun (ph.
 Mark Dennis, ph.
 Mike MacDonald, ph.
 Larry Neily).
 Casual to Nova Scotia, a White-winged Dove was at Cole Harbour, Halifax Co 20 Jun (ph.
 Shelley Hines).
 White-winged Dove is rare to New Brunswick, where two were reported: one at Welsh Pool, Charlotte Co 29–30 Jun (ph.
 James Johnson, ph.
 Susan Cline), and the other was in Moncton, Westmorland Co 6 Jul (ph.
 Marc Poirier).
 Two Common Nighthawks present at South Coast–Channel–Port aux Basques NL 5 Jun (Tina Randell, Mike House, Randolph White) were casual visitors.
 Rare in Newfoundland and Labrador, an American Coot was at Shoal Pond, St. George’s–Stephenville 5–12 Jun (Vernon Buckle).
 A Common Gallinule in the Borden Wetlands, Prince Co PE 20–24 Jun (ph.
 Melanie McCarthy et al.) was a casual visitor.
 Sandhill Crane is rare to Nova Scotia where 13 individuals were present, while in New Brunswick where they are uncommon, 14 were noted.